-Figure 3: Location of the ~800km2 14 Mile Well tenement package (granted and under application), situated on the western shores of Lake Carey, ~ 50km from Laverton in Western Australia.
+Figure 4: Location of the ~800km2 14 Mile Well tenement package, situated on the western shores of Lake Carey, ~ 50km from Laverton in Western Australia.
 The red trace marks the position of the Celia Fault, a major crustal scale structure that traverses the Yilgarn Craton.
 The 14 Mile Well Project is situated on the Celia Fault and its associated splays.
 There is a strong association between crustal scale structures and major gold deposits within this terrane.

-Figure 4: 14 Mile Well Project area, showing the seven key target areas.
-The three-hole DD program was completed at the target Recon1 within the North 1 Target Area.
+Figure 5: 14 Mile Well Project area, showing the seven key target areas.
+The drill hole tested target Recon1 within the North 1 Target Area.
 Image is Total Magnetic Intensity (TMI) Reduced to Pole (RTP).